ShrimpMantis/side/coding challenge/README.md

 # Code and Design Decisions

 <!-- Please document your code & design decisions here. -->
--used functional components to make this app.
+- used functional components to make this app.
--used typescript.
+- used typescript.
--app is mobile compatible.
+- app is mobile compatible.
--used css modules in this app.
+- used css modules in this app.
--reason:- easier for me.
+- reason:- easier for me.
 I find it less cumbersome.
--used react hooks such as useEffect useState.
+- used react hooks such as useEffect useState.
--used enzyme to write few tests
+- used enzyme to write few tests